alaincaltieri/financialfallacies/_posts/2023-10-14-you_should_invest_in_your_own_countrys_economy.markdown

 Over-investing in domestic companies presents the risk of not being adequately diversified.
 For example, if a country's economy takes a downturn, the investor's portfolio could suffer heavily.
 On the other hand, international diversification allows investors to spread their risk across various economies, increase potential returns and decrease investment risk.

+We tend to trust what we know, and our own countries feel more familiar to us than distant economies.
+It feels good to support what we love and believe in, and the narrative of helping our home country's economy can be a compelling emotional case.
+However, investing should not be driven by emotional ties but rather by strategic thinking about risk and return.

 The correct financial behaviour should involve an understanding of the need for a diversified portfolio.
 This means spreading investments across different asset classes and geographies rather than investing excessively in one area.
 Diversification potentially offers a level of protection against financial losses because the poor performance of some investments will likely be offset by the acceptable performance of others.

 Further readings: